JamesTheGiblet/wheelie/docs/sensors/H-1-0332_SOUND_SENSOR_GUIDE.md

 - **Front-facing** for directional sound response
 - **Away from motors** to minimize mechanical noise
 - **Secure mounting** to prevent vibration interference
+- *If using as a replacement for KY-006, use the same mounting location and wiring.*

 ### Cable Management